halo/macosvpn/README.md

 The `master` branch is always edge and may not be ready for production.

-Integration tests are run using ruby.
-Simply look at the `before_script` and `script` sections in the [.travis.yml](https://github.com/halo/macosvpn/blob/master/.travis.yml#L6) file to see how to run the tests on your Mac.
+There are XCTest units test and integration tests that are run using ruby.
+Simply look at [bin/test](https://github.com/halo/macosvpn/blob/master/bin/test) to see how to run the tests on your Mac.

-When using Xcode it's important to remember that you need to compile this app in the `Debug` configuration and not the `Release` configuration.
-Otherwise you will end up with unexplainable [random crashes](https://github.com/halo/macosvpn/issues/13#issuecomment-217252496).

 Useful commands for debugging: